sethkline/studio-scheduler/docs/database/recital-program-db.md

 5. Adding a `program_feedback` table for collecting audience feedback
 6. Consolidating `recitals` and `recital_shows` tables for a more streamlined schema
 7. Adding ticket management and sales tracking capabilities
+8. Enhancing the `show_seats` table with more advanced seat assignment features like multi-seat selection and group reservations
+9. Adding a `seat_layouts` table to store reusable seating templates for different venues